jundalisay/sp/content/en/research/physics/capra/chapter-01b.md

 ### Aristotle

-The scientific knowledge of antiquity was systematized and organized by Aristotle, who created the scheme which was to be the basis of the Western view of the universe for 2,000 years.
+The scientific knowledge of antiquity was systematized and organized by Aristotle, who created the scheme which would be the basis of the Western view of the universe for 2,000 years.

-But Aristotle himself believed that questions concerning the human soul and the contemplation of God’s perfection were much more valuable than investigations of the material world.
+But Aristotle believed that questions on the human soul and God’s perfection were much more valuable than investigations of the material world.

-The reason the Aristotelian model of the universe remained unchallenged for so long was precisely this lack of interest in the material world, and the strong hold of the Christian Church which supported Aristotle’s doctrines throughout the Middle Ages.
+The Aristotelian model of the universe remained unchallenged for so long was:
+- this lack of interest in the material world
+- the strong hold of the Christian Church which supported Aristotle’s doctrines throughout the Middle Ages.

-Further development of Western science had to wait until the Renaissance, when men began to free themselves from the influence of Aristotle and the Church and showed a new interest in nature.
+Further development of Western science had to wait until the Renaissance, when men:
+- began to free themselves from the influence of Aristotle and the Church, and
+- showed a new interest in nature

-In the late fifteenth century, the study of nature was approached, for the first time, in a truly scientific spirit and experiments were undertaken to test speculative ideas.
+In the late 15th century, the study of nature was approached, for the first time, in a truly scientific spirit.

+Experiments were undertaken to test speculative ideas.

-As this development was paralleled by a growing interest in mathematics, it finally led to the formulation of proper scientific theories, based on experiment and expressed in mathematical language.
+This development was paralleled by a growing interest in mathematics which led to the formulation of proper scientific theories, based on experiment and expressed in mathematical language.

+Galileo:
-Galileo was the first to combine empirical knowledge with mathematics and is therefore seen as the father of modern science.
+- was the first to combine empirical knowledge with mathematics
+- is therefore seen as the father of modern science

-The birth of modern science was preceded and accompanied by a development of philosophical thought which led to an extreme formulation of the spirit/matter dualism.
+The birth of modern science was accompanied by a development of philosophical thought which led to an extreme formulation of the spirit/matter dualism.

 This formulation appeared in the 17th century in the philosophy of Rene Descartes who based his view of nature on a fundamental division into 2 separate and independent realms:
 - that of mind (res cogitans)